nervosnetwork/rfcs/rfcs/0026-anyone-can-pay/0026-anyone-can-pay.md

 }
 ```

 Reproducible build is supported to verify the deploy script.
-To bulid the deployed anyone-can-pay lock script above, one can use the following steps:
+To build the deployed anyone-can-pay lock script above, one can use the following steps:

 ```bash
 $ git clone https://github.com/nervosnetwork/ckb-production-scripts